jiadong324/PanSV/README.md

 |--------|------------|---------|---------------------|----------------|
 | TRGT   | HiFi       | v1.4.1  | HPRC, HGSVC, UW-ONT | Tandem repeats |
 | vamos  | Assembly   | v2.1.5  | HPRC, HGSVC, UW-ONT | Tandem repeats |

-### Per genome SV

-For each genome, we prioritize the PAV calling results and identify SVs supported by at least one another caller with [Truvari (v5.2.0)](https://github.com/acenglish/truvari).
-The pipeline is ```rules/intra_sample_collapse.smk```.
-The output of this pipeline is a multi-caller integrated VCF used the PAV reported breakpoint, sv length, phased genotype etc.
-We then run [BoostSV](https://github.com/jiadong324/BoostSV) on the multi-caller integrated VCF for each genome.

-We also used the same annotation as [Logsdon et al. Nature 2025](https://www.nature.com/articles/s41586-025-09140-6) to exclude SVs inside complex regions, gaps, etc.
-Briefly, these regions include UCSC gaps and centromere on GRCh38.
-For T2T-CHM13, complex regions include centromere, acrocentric p-arms, satellite regions except for monomeric satellite.

 **NOTE:** TR repeat genotypes are not included in the current persample SV calling output.
 More benchmarks have to be done for this to be added.